DanielPCol/Proyecto-Principal/README.md

-Hello there,
+:fa-heart: Hello there,

-My name is Daniel, now I have 31 years old and I am from Bogotá, Colombia.
+*:fa-home: My name is Daniel, now I have 31 years old and I am from Bogotá, Colombia.*

-This is my first repository in GibHub and my first project where i put all i learning trhough the course full stack developer in JS ,css and html at Platzi.
+*:fa-user: This is my first repository in GibHub and my first project where i put all i learning trhough the course full stack developer in JS ,css and html at Platzi.*

-I hope if any people comes across my project and see something that can improve feel free to make comments, as that helps me in my personal process.
+*:fa-signal: I hope if any people comes across my project and see something that can improve feel free to make comments, as that helps me in my personal process.*

-Also feel free to send me greattings about my project.
+*:tw-1f609: Also feel free to send me greattings about my project.*

-Without anything else to say, I thank you for your attention and have a happy day.
+:tw-1f680: Without anything else to say, I thank you for your attention and have a happy day.